Robustness and Generalization for Metric Learning: Introduction

-From a theoretical standpoint, many papers have studied the convergence rate of the optimization problem used to learn the parameters of the metric.
-However and somewhat surprisingly, few studies have been done about the generalization ability of learned metrics on unseen data.
-This situation can be explained by the fact that one cannot assume that the learning pairs provided to a metric learning algorithm are independent and identically distributed (IID).
-Indeed, these pairs are generally given by an expert and/or extracted from a sample of individual instances.
-For example, common procedures for building such learning pairs are based either on the $k$ nearest or farthest neighbors of each example, some criterion of diversity \cite{Kar2011}, taking all the possible pairs or drawing pairs randomly from a learning sample.
-Online methods \cite{Shalev-Shwartz2004,Jain2008,Chechik2009} nevertheless offer guarantees, but only in the form of regret bounds assessing the deviation between the cumulative loss suffered by the online algorithm and the loss induced by the best hypothesis that can be chosen in hindsight.
-Apart from these results, as far as we know, very few papers have proposed a theoretical study on the generalization ability of supervised metric learning methods.
-The approach of Bian and Tao \cite{Bian2011} uses a statistical analysis to give generalization guarantees for loss minimization methods, but their results assume some hypotheses on the distribution of the examples and do not take into account any regularization on the metric.
-The most general contribution has been proposed by Jin et al. \cite{Jin09} who adapted the framework of uniform stability \cite{Bousquet02} to regularized metric learning.
-However, their approach is based on a Frobenius norm regularizer and cannot be applied to any type of regularization, in particular sparsity-inducing norms \cite{Xu2012}.
+Despite the practical success of metric learning, little work has gone into a formal analysis of the generalization ability of the resulting metrics on unseen data.
+The main reason for this lack of results is that metric learning violates the common assumption of independent and identically distributed (IID) data.
+Indeed, the training pairs are generally given by an expert and/or extracted from a sample of individual instances, by considering all possible pairs or only a subset based for instance on the nearest or farthest neighbors of each example, some criterion of diversity \cite{Kar2011} or a random sample.
+Online learning algorithms \cite{Shalev-Shwartz2004,Jain2008,Chechik2009} can still offer some guarantees in this setting, but only in the form of regret bounds assessing the deviation between the cumulative loss suffered by the online algorithm and the loss induced by the best hypothesis that can be chosen in hindsight.
+These may be converted into proper generalization bounds under restrictive assumptions \cite{Wang2012c}.
+Apart from these results on online metric learning, very few papers have looked at the generalization ability of batch methods.
+The approach of Bian and Tao \cite{Bian2011,Bian2012} uses a statistical analysis to give generalization guarantees for loss minimization approaches, but their results rely on restrictive assumptions on the distribution of the examples and do not take into account any regularization on the metric.
+Jin et al. \cite{Jin2009} adapted the framework of uniform stability \cite{Bousquet2002} to regularized metric learning.
+However, their approach is based on a Frobenius norm regularizer and cannot be applied to other type of regularization, in particular sparsity-inducing norms \cite{Xu2012} that are used in many recent metric learning approaches \cite{Rosales2006,Ying2009,Qi2009,McFee2010}.
+Independently and in parallel to our work, Cao et al. \cite{Cao2012a} proposed a framework based on Rademacher analysis, which is general but rather complex and limited to pair constraints.